-There are a number of accounts available with at least a 2 percent yield.
+There are a number of accounts available with a 1.2 percent yield.
 And you can get a bit more than that if you’re willing to check out the rate tables and shop around.

-Risk: Cash doesn’t lose dollar value, though inflation can erode its purchasing power and it can be stolen or accidentally destroyed — risks that don’t apply to money in the bank.
+Risk: Cash doesn’t lose dollar value, though inflation can erode its purchasing power.

 Like savings accounts, U.S. savings bonds aren’t investments, strictly speaking.

 Rather, they’re “savings instruments,” says Mckayla Braden, former senior adviser for the U.S. Department of the Treasury, which operates TreasuryDirect.gov.

 Via TreasuryDirect, the Treasury sells two types of savings bonds: the EE bond and I bond.